Thursday, May 11, 2023

 Inserting the blade of the utility knife between the edge of the tube and the cap while hot, allows for the cap to be pried off - this action must be carried out repeatedly at different spots around the perimeter of the cap until it comes off.

-The aluminum cap can retain heat, so the process is as follows - heat up the cap, then quickly put down the heat-gun and try to pry it off with the utility knife, then repeat as necessary and change position around the perimeter of the cap.
+The aluminum cap can retain heat, so the process is as follows - heat up the cap and the edge of the stainles-steel tube, then quickly put down the heat-gun and try to pry it off with the utility knife, then repeat it as many times as needed while changing the position around the perimeter of the cap.

-Some caps will come off quickly and easily, but others will have excessive amount of glue and can be "tough cookies".
+Most caps will come off quickly and easily, but some might have an excessive amount of glue and can be "tough cookies" to crack.

 Once the aluminum rear cap is removed, this is how the detector looks on the inside.